This is the personal website of Andrew Marchant.

 You will find a variety of things here; some useful, some personal, and some that are neither.

 The site is designed to be easy to read on large high resolution displays while still being usable at 800x600 resolution and with 256 colours.
-Only basic html is used so almost any browser should be able to display the site correctly, and a super fast connection is not assumed, so the site will be usable by those poor souls still on dialup - and (hopefully) blisteringly fast for those on broadband.
+Only basic html is used so almost any browser should be able to display the site correctly, and a super fast internet connection is not assumed.

 Written in Notepad